 Shift may be small, but it is quite mighty.
 When it’s combined with the more powerful ctrl you get an awesome combination.
 Holding down ctrl+shift when you click and drag (to duplicate an object) will enable you to duplicate an object in perfect alignment.

-Clicking on an object and holding down ctrl+shift+c will copy the formatting and then ctrl+shift+v will paste the formatting elsewhere.
+Clicking on an object and holding down the shortcut ctrl+shift+c will copy the formatting and then ctrl+shift+v will paste the formatting elsewhere.
 So if you suddenly decide that all the boxes in your presentations should look like inflatable cushions, you can change them quickly, without having to change the settings manually on each element.

 In the past I spent hours re-aligning objects manually.
 The up and down arrows are not always your friend.
 Nudges up.
 Nudges up.
 Nudges up.
 JUMPS LIKE IT’S BEEN SCALDED!
 I didn’t find this entertaining.